skyler-code/SimpleCalc/README.txt

 /calc 1650 + 2200 - honour
 [SimpleCalc] 1650 + 2200 - honour = 3078

+Let's say you need 4250 gold.
+You can see how much gold you need by doing:
+/calc 4250-gold
+[SimpleCalc] 4250-3125.5652 = 1124.4348
+That means you would need 1124g 43s 48c

 Support for user defined variables was added in version 0.4.
 Variables persist across sessions, so you can save values for later use really easily.
-To save a value or calculation: /calc addvar x = 1024 or /calc addvar x = 32*2+64
+To save a value or calculation: /calc addvar mountGold = 4250 or /calc addvar x = 32*2+64 or even /calc addvar mountGold+500+240

 Comments, suggestions and bug reports are most welcome!